 We rarely use a credit card.
 In Guatemala we didn’t use it once.
 That’s for a number of reasons.

 - Most of our spending is small A couple of cups of coffee or a few tacos.

 - We buy from small shops (tiendas), or market stalls, or street food vendors.
 Don’t even begin to think that they accept credit cards

 - In most countries, there will be a credit card fee.
 It may be laid out as an additional charge or built into the pricing.
 We found this (as a shock to the system) in Australia and New Zealand.
-Here in Guatemala, it looks to be around 8%.
+Here in Guatemala, it’s around 8%.
 You read that right.
 EIGHT PERCENT.

 - The more I get out my credit card and have someone wander off with it, or it put into paper or electronic swipes, the more chance I have of getting it cloned, stolen or misused.
 Trying to get a new credit sent to us while we’re on the move isn’t something I really want to contemplate.

 Just because you see a map entry for a bank in Guatemala doesn’t mean that there’s an ATM there.
 ATM’s and banks don’t necessarily co-locate.
 ATM in Guatemala are called “Cajero Automatico”.
 Or Cajero.
 You might see signs for Cajera too.
 If you’re asking for directions, then this phrase will help you.